The Innovators’ Assembly

 June 2019, Oxford Kassam Stadium

-We had a tremendous line-up, with world-renowned thinkers and industry practitioners, including:
+In 2019 we had a tremendous line-up, with world-renowned thinkers and industry practitioners, including:

 Ken Webster, Past Chief Innovation Officer, the Ellen MacArthur Foundation, now Senior Lecturer at the Centre for Circular Economy, University of Exeter.